-Jack Wooten, the senior principal and firm founder, is an AV Rated 5.0/5 attorney with 20 years of experience in handling workers’ compensation, civil, subrogation and corporate matters.
+Jack Wooten the firm founder, is a semi retired AV Rated 5.0/5 attorney with 26 years of experience in handling workers’ compensation, civil, subrogation and corporate matters.
 Mr. Wooten attended Cal Poly and received his JD from Kensington University School of Law.
 Prior to law school, Mr. Wooten served in the United States Army as an Advanced Infantryman, Honorably Discharged, and then worked for many years in the electronics industry, owning and managing his own companies.

 Since his admission to the California State Bar in 1994 he has primarily specialized in representing insurance companies, TPAs and employers in workers’ compensation and civil matters.
 He has also maintained his association with the electronics industry by serving as Corporate counsel for an electronics company for his entire career.

 Mr. Wooten is admitted to practice before all the courts of the State of California, the United States Supreme Court, and United States Federal Courts.
-He has also served as former co-chair of the defense workers' compensation section of the San Diego County Bar Association and occasionally serves as a Pro Tem Judge at the San Diego Workers' Compensation Appeals Board.
-Mr. Wooten also devotes some of his time working as a mediator in large loss workers’ compensation cases.
-He has maintained a Preeminent peer review rating from Martindale Hubbell since 2005, is a member of the Nationally Recognized Claims Litigation Management Alliance "CLM" and has been named one of San Diego’s Top Lawyers in 2013, 2014 and 2015 in the San Diego Magazine.
+He has also served as former co-chair of the defense workers' compensation section of the San Diego County Bar Association and occasionally served as a Pro Tem Judge at the San Diego Workers' Compensation Appeals Board.
+Mr. Wooten also devoted some of his time working as a mediator in large loss workers’ compensation cases.
+He has maintained a Preeminent peer review rating from Martindale Hubbell since 2005, is a member of the Nationally Recognized Claims Litigation Management Alliance "CLM" and has been continually named one of San Diego’s Top Lawyers in the San Diego Magazine.

 In his free time, Mr. Wooten enjoys flying his aerobatic Russian Airplane, participating in airshows, playing the piano, and composing original piano music.